-When you write an essay you are making a case for a particular point of view, analysis, interpretation, or set of facts or procedures.
+When you write an essay you are making a case (sometimes called an “argument”) for a particular point of view, analysis, interpretation, or set of facts or procedures.

 There are many types of essays.
 Some of the more common types are listed below.